d-pug/python_basics/README.md

 Rerun your code.
 Now your output should be "Bear."

+Variables are fundamental in Python as they store data values that can be referenced and manipulated throughout your code.
+They enable you to create dynamic programs by allowing you to hold and update information, making your code more flexible and efficient.
+Whenever possible, assign information/data to a variable, ideally with an informative name, so people can easily read and understand your code.
+Using variables also allows you to easily reuse and edit code you have already written.

 ## Data Types

 Each data type has various strengths, associated functions for manipulation, and purposes in code.
 Since this is supposed to be a short introduction, I just want to provide you with the right names for different data types and how they're presented so you can dive further on your own.

 ### Strings

 A string is a data type that is a sequence of characters.
 Even though it can contain numbers, the way a string is formatted tells Python to interpret those characters as characters rather than numbers.
+They enable people to handle inputs, format outputs, and work with textual data in a flexible manner.
+Often times, when you work with data frames, your data will be stored as a string.
+You can manipulate your data based on its contents and even manipulate the contents themselves.
+Strings are also used to represent file names and paths.

 ```
 # Examples of strings